hpi-schul-cloud/schulcloud-server/apps/server/src/apps/README.md

 ## Summary

-The folder is to place all possible startable applications and connected to concret modules in modules folder.
+This folder contains all possible startable applications.
+Each of this bootstrap processes is connected to a specific module in modules folder.